top of page

 8. Often it´s not about many, but the right questions

 Before asking questions, consider what you primarily want to know.
 What is the end goal here?
 Each question should contain a concept you’re investigating.
 Otherwise, you can find yourself asking all sorts of questions that do not prove that the person is a suitable candidate.
+This I found to be true when interviewing participants during my internship at GAMUCATEX (read by portfolio case).

 9. Do not be scared of asking extra questions

 Another reason to perhaps limit the questions is not to take up too much of the person's time during the screening call.
 Another reason is to also give space to ask elaborate questions, clearing up any gaps.
-One way is to use reflective techniques where you ask, for instance, “So you are saying that…” or “What do you mean by saying…”
+One way is to use reflective techniques where you ask, for instance, “So you are saying that…” or “What do you mean by saying…”.
+Sometimes those few extra questions in an e-mail, survey or conversation are the defining moment of knowing if you have found a suited candidate or not.

 10. Listen carefully